Red Hood and the Outlaws: Vol. 2

 While going to Appleton, Red Hood is attacked by the townspeople and knocked out.
 He wakes up to see a creature similar to Solomon Grundy about to kill him, and after a brief fight, he kills the creature.
 Batwoman appears behind him, but Jason briefly fights her before teaming up to fight against zombie-like people.
 Batwoman tries to apologize to Red Hood about sending him to Amanda Waller, but Jason assures her Bizarro was the one who orchestrated the events.
 After defeating a robot that was in charge of controlling the Appleton town, Renee Montoya takes Jason and Batwoman southward to a prison called Hierve el Agua to find a man called Solitary.
 Jason goes to Mexico to find the prison where he sees a door cut open by an ax, and thinks Artemis and Bizarro are alive.
 Wingman, a vigilante, ambushes Red Hood when he is knocked out by a brick.
-The bricks somehow free Jason, and he meets a dog who shows him secret bio-labs, more clones of zombies, and Bunker (a Teen Titan in the New 52) when Solitary appears behind Jason.
+The bricks somehow free Jason, and he meets a dog who shows him secret bio-labs, more clones of zombies, and Bunker when Solitary appears behind Jason.
 Meanwhile, Artemis and Bizarro are revealed to be alive but in a different reality.

 Jason frees Bunker, defeats Wingman, and kills Solitary.
 Later, he goes to Roy's grave and swears vengeance on Roy's killer.
-Jason takes control of Penguin's empire (The Iceberg Lounge), and hires Sister Su, Bunker and Wingman as his sidekicks and bodyguards.
+Jason takes control of the Iceberg Lounge and hires Sister Su, Bunker and Wingman as his sidekicks and bodyguards.
 Batman arrives and tries to arrest Jason, but Jason counters that if Batman does that, then his identity will be exposed.
 It is revealed that Penguin survived, and Jason locked him up to let Penguin see his criminal empire crumble.
 Penguin activates his contingency plan: when he has not been heard in a week, a group of villains called The Five Acres will free him.
 The Five Acres managed to find Penguin, but they are all ambushed by Sister Su and Jason.

 Jason and Sister Su kill the Five Acres.
 Later, after Jason goes on a date with Isabel Ardilla in Paris, Jason goes to a gang hideout called the Euro-Blac.
 He antagonizes them, then leaves (in hopes of making them angry at Penguin, not Jason).
 While at the Iceberg Lounge, Bunker releases Penguin and is furious that Jason kept Penguin a prisoner.
 Jason's dog attacks Penguin, and in the ensuing chaos Penguin and Bunker escape.
 Jason decides to give up the Iceberg Lounge for Sister Su in order to give her a second chance, and leaves Wingman (who turns out to be Jason's father still alive) for his own path.
 He leaves his dog to Isabel, and receives a message from Lex Luthor.